|Shield of the Day|

 You can search through every part of the Cathedral and its precincts, finding the heraldry within.
 Or search the family names of all those commemorated by their arms; whether made in stone, wood, glass or tapestry.
 You can follow themed tours, exploring Royal Heraldry, or the Heraldry of Animals.
 Test your knowledge with our ever-changing, ever-challenging quiz or simply wander at random through the collection of objects, locations and images.

 This website is a personal project by Karl Wilcox and has no official connection with Lincoln Cathedral; the official website can be found in the Useful Sites section on the left.
-If you like this site, please let others know by clicking on the Google +1 button in the Toolbox to the left.
+If you like this site, please let others know by clicking on "G+1" or one of the other share buttons in the sidebar to the left.

 How To Use The Site